 Kids Books about Galileo

 Galileo’s Treasure Box by Catherine Brighton – Virginia’s famous father, Galileo, sleeps during the day and studies the sky at night.
-While he is sleeping, Virginia discovers a box on his desk with five objects inside – four pieces of glass and a feather – that reveal the world to her in new and wonderful ways.
-This child’s-eye-view gives young readers an enchanting introduction to the accomplishments of Galileo, and delightfully celebrates the magic of science.
+While he is sleeping, Virginia discovers a box on his desk with five objects inside.
+This child’s-eye-view gives young readers an enchanting introduction to the accomplishments of Galileo and delightfully celebrates the magic of science.

 Starry Messenger by Peter Sis – In every age there are courageous people who break with tradition to explore new ideas and challenge accepted truths.
-Galileo Galilei was just such a man–a genius–and the first to turn the telescope to the skies to map the heavens.
-In doing so, he offered objective evidence that the earth was not the fixed center of the universe but that it and all the other planets revolved around the sun.
-Galileo kept careful notes and made beautiful drawings of all that he observed.
-Through his telescope he brought the stars down to earth for everyone to see.
+Galileo Galilei was just such a man.
+He offered objective evidence that the earth was not the fixed center of the universe but that it and all the other planets revolved around the sun.

-Who Was Galileo? by Patricia Brennan Damuth – Galileo is another Renaissance great known just by his first name–a name that is synonymous with scientific achievement.
-Born in Pisa, Italy, in the sixteenth century, Galileo contributed to the era’s great rebirth of knowledge.
+Who Was Galileo? by Patricia Brennan Damuth – Galileo is another Renaissance great known just by his first name.
+Galileo contributed to the era’s great rebirth of knowledge.
 He invented a telescope to observe the heavens.
 From there, not even the sky was the limit!
-He turned long-held notions about the universe topsy turvy with his support of a sun-centric solar system.
+He turned long-held notions about the universe topsy-turvy with his support of a sun-centric solar system.

-Galileo’s Telescope by Gerry Bailey – Local merchant Mr. Rummage tells the story of renowned astronomer and physicist Galileo Galilei, after Digby and his sister discover Galileo’s telescope among the collection of flea market items.
-Inside you’ll find: the factual biography of the Italian scientist, Galileo Galilei, within a fictional story-line, Galileo’s inventions and discoveries in a modern setting, a story encouraging involvement through drama and dressing-up.
+Galileo’s Telescope by Gerry Bailey – Local merchant Mr. Rummage tells the story of renowned astronomer and physicist Galileo Galilei after Digby and his sister discover Galileo’s telescope among the collection of flea market items.

 Kids Books about Astronomy

-A Child’s Introduction to The Night Sky by Michael Driscoll – Children will enjoy this conversational but information-packed introduction to astronomy and stargazing, which includes the achievements of the great scientists, the history of space exploration, the story of our solar system, the myths behind the constellations, and how to navigate the night sky.
-Whimsical color illustrations on every page and handy definitions and sidebars help engage younger readers and develop their interest.
+A Child’s Introduction to The Night Sky by Michael Driscoll – Children will enjoy this conversational but information-packed introduction to astronomy.
+Whimsical color illustrations on every page and handy definitions help engage younger readers.
 The special star wheel helps locate stars and planets from any location at any time of year.

-The Everything Kids Astronomy Book by Kathi Wagner & Sheryl Racine – With this book learn all about:
+The Everything Kids Astronomy Book by Kathi Wagner & Sheryl Racine – With this book children will learn: